HIV Among People Aged 50 and Over

 - Thanks to better treatments, people with HIV are living longer.
 People aged 50 and over account for an estimated 45% of Americans living with diagnosed HIV.

 - People aged 50 and older have the same HIV risk factors as younger people, but may be less aware of their HIV risk factors.

-- Older Americans are more likely to be diagnosed with HIV infection later in the course of their disease.
+- Older Americans are more likely to receive a diagnosis of HIV infection later in the course of their disease.

-- In 2014, 40% of people aged 55 and older were diagnosed with AIDS at the time of HIV diagnosis (i.e., diagnosed late in the course of the infection).
+- In 2014, 40% of people aged 55 and older had late stage infection (AIDS) at the time of HIV diagnosis (i.e., diagnosed late in the course of the infection).

 Living With HIV and Deaths

 - In 2014, an estimated 45% of Americans living with diagnosed HIV were aged 50 and older, 27% were aged 55 and older, and 6% were aged 65 and older.

 - Among all people aged 55 and older living with HIV in 2014, 93% had received a diagnosis, 67% received HIV medical care, 55% received continuous HIV care, and 57% had a suppressed viral load.7 By comparison, 85% of all people living with HIV had received a diagnosis, and 49% had a suppressed viral load.
 A person with a suppressed viral load can stay healthy and has a dramatically reduced risk of transmitting HIV to others.

 - Of the 6,721 deaths from HIV in 2014, 2,610 (39%) were among people aged 55 and older.